-Information for providers who are interested in offering activities and healthy food programmes in North Lincolnshire as part of the ‘Fuelled’ programme to keep children entertained and activities the whole family can join in; during school holidays.
+Information for providers who are interested in offering activities and healthy food programmes in North Lincolnshire as part of the ‘Fuelled’ programme.

 Holiday activities and food programme – Provider information

 During the year 2021 school holidays we were able to offer 15,000 places on our Fuelled programme across North Lincolnshire.
 This was thanks to the huge effort of a range of providers.